Dallas DUI and DWI Attorneys

 Seek Help NOW!

 WHETHER YOU HAVE BEEN ACCUSED OF A DWI OR DUI, YOU MAY FACE SERIOUS PENALTIES.
-CONTACT AN EXPERIENCED LAWYER AT BERLOF & NEWTON, P.C.
+CONTACT AN EXPERIENCED DALLAS DWI ATTORNEY AT BERLOF & NEWTON, P.C.

 In Texas, D.W.I. and D.U.I. charges, as well as B.W.I.
 (Boating While Intoxicated) can have serious legal consequences.
 We can help.
 We have vast experience in the practice of criminal defense law, and have obtained numerous “not guilty” verdicts for our clients.
 Please fill out the contact form on this website, or call Berlof & Newton, P.C. @ 214.827.2800.